Jxl-s/Jxl-s/README.md

 -   [**`Multi-window Canvas`**](https://github.com/Jxl-s/multi-window-canvas): A demonstration of synchronized communication on multiple windows, through the browser's local storage.
 -   [**`Blob Shader`**](https://github.com/Jxl-s/webgl-blob): A demonstration of a customizable 3D blob sphere, with GLSL shaders and microphone input.
 -   [**`Moving Trains`**](https://github.com/Jxl-s/r3f-trains): A customizable and highly performant demonstration of trains moving in independant paths.
+-   [**`Algorithm Visualizations`**](https://github.com/Jxl-s/algo-visualizations): A collection of highly-performant 3D visualizations of algorithms, implemented using React and react-three-fiber.

 ---